 Would y’all just look what we have here!
 In April 2010 the award of Columbia County’s Major banking agreement was on the Columbia County Commission agenda.
-Uncomfortably, three Commissioners had stock in Georgia Bank in Trust at the time of this vote.
-The county attorney seemed concerned about the whole area of ethics but it looks from up here in the pine woods that the entire commission was prepped to put on ballerina slippers and tiptoe through the minefield of awarding the county’s mass banking agreement to, well, Georgia Bank and Trust.
+Uncomfortably, three commissioners had stock in Georgia Bank & Trust at the time of this vote.
+The county attorney seemed concerned about the whole area of ethics, but it looks from up here in the pine woods that the entire commission was prepped to put on ballerina slippers and tiptoe through the minefield of awarding the county’s mass banking agreement to, well, Georgia Bank & Trust.

 Did the commission gracefully tiptoe across the ethics minefield on gilded slippers, as they would have us believe?
 Or were they really tap-dancing across it wearing snowshoes?

 One of the Rons sure looks like he stepped on one of those Vietnam -era “Bouncing Betty” mines with a slow trigger.
 After all, it has taken 4 years for the damage to pop up and show itself to the taxpayers of Columbia County.

 The mine had “Appearance of a Conflict” written all over it.
 The shrapnel might just now be striking.
 Wasn’t the key issue for Cross and Allen really how much their stock made up of their total assets and how much they stood to gain?
 How could Thigpen make myriad impartial decisions, beyond just that commission vote, like whether to increase or pay down debt when his bank stood to gain or lose revenue from the county’s deposits there?

 Coming up next in the series is “Blame it on the UFO!”